Sergiu Chirilov

-As player

-Club
+Club career

-Sergiu Chirilov has played in the national championships of Moldova, Romania and Iran, at the clubs like Zimbru Chișinău, Rapid București, Sportul Studențesc, Zob Ahan ...
+Chirilov has played in the national championships of Moldova, Romania and Iran, at clubs like Zimbru Chișinău, Rapid București, Sportul Studențesc, Zob Ahan.

-National team
+International career

-In 1991–1999, Chirilov played 12 matches for Moldova national football team.
+Between 1991 and 1999, Chirilov played 12 matches for Moldova national team.

-As manager
+Managerial career

 Sergiu Chirilov has the UEFA "PRO" lincense for coaches.

 In 2007 – July 2008, he was the second coach at the Moldova U-21 national football team.
 In 2008, he became head coach of the Moldova U-16 national team.
 From 2008 to 2010 he was the head coach of the Moldova U-21 national football team, obtaining in his debut match a victory of 1–0 against Germany U-21.
 In 2012-2013 he worked as sport-director at the club Real-Succes.
 Since 19 June 2013 he has been the head coach of the second team FC Zimbru Chișinău.